hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 1. REFINE FAILURE DETECTION SYSTEM WITH KARATE
 For `public APIs`, we started direct conversations with the product development team members to discover their real needs and concerns at first.
-In other words, we did `Product Discovery` approach again.
+In other words, we did "Product Discovery" approach again.
 We talked daily via video conference system.
 We discussed with the Product Manager if he came to our office.

 Through these discussions, we found that test scripts written in JUnit were hard for them.
 Therefore, we investigated and proposed lots of testing tools to them.

-Finally, we chose [Karate](https://github.com/intuit/karate) framework.
+Finally, we chose Karate [9] framework.
 It provides features specific to API Testing with BDD (Behavior-Driven Development) style and Gherkin format.
 It was easy to read, implement, and maintain for both developers and the Product Manager.
 Especially, defining the preferable state was easy to understand for them.

 After decision to use Karate framework, we SETs and the product development team members started rewriting test scripts from JUnit to Karate collaboratively.
 SETs wrote examples at first.
-SETs guided `Developer Testing` to achieve and expand `Build Quality In` idea by working with developers.
+SETs guided "Developer Testing" to achieve and expand "Build Quality In" idea by working with developers.
 SETs supported solving architectural problems of Karate.
 After 3 months' collaborative work, finally failure detection system with Karate became established in this product development team.
 <br />

 #### 2. IMPLEMENT NEW PERFORMANCE TESTING TOOLS WITH KOTLIN
 For `Sticker Shop`, we did the same approach as `public APIs` to discover their real needs and concerns at first.

 We found that improving to use the existing in-house performance testing tool was impractical.
 It could produce only 10% of loads what we wanted to test.
 It was not easy to expand and/or modify features.
 Additionally, most of the product development team's members were familiar with Kotlin language.
 Implementing test scripts with Groovy was hard for them.
-Moreover, usage of [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) were expanding at that time in our company.
+Moreover, usage of Docker [10] and Kubernetes [11] were expanding at that time in our company.
 We thought it was a good chance to utilize these new tools and approaches to improve our performance testing.

-Therefore, we decided to create a new in-house performance testing tool named `Ayaperf`.
-Ayaperf is a Java wrapper of [Locust](https://locust.io/) that can use Kubernetes to increase loads easily with enough volume.
+Therefore, we decided to create a new in-house performance testing tool named "Ayaperf".
+Ayaperf is a Java wrapper of Locust [12] that can use Kubernetes to increase loads easily with enough volume.
 Developers can write test scripts of performance testing with Java and Kotlin.
 We did iterative and incremental style to implement and improve Ayaperf with `Sticker Shop` developers.
 After 3 months' collaborative work, finally Ayaperf became stable.
 Developers started detecting performance issues with it before release.
 Additionally, they could correct issues by themselves without hurting production code.
 They found and solved 3 hidden performance issues by utilizing Ayaperf.
 <br />

 #### 3. IMPROVE PRODUCT DEVELOPMENT PROCESSES AS A HABIT